phylotastic/datelifedocker/README.md

 To build with no cache type `docker build -t datelife --no-cache .`

-4. Now you can start the DateLife server from your newly created docker image with
+3. Now you can start the DateLife server from your newly created docker image with:

 ```shell
     docker run -t -i -p 80:3838 datelife